Imprints of LGI violation in Mesons: Analysis for -measurement LGI parameter

 \end{itemize}

 \begin{itemize} \item Removing decay and decoherence effects:\\

 \end{itemize}

-From FIG. \ref{Fig.2-} \& FIG. \ref{Fig.3-}, intuitively we get the violations again, here we can see the oscillatory behavior of probabilities which is still preserved in both the cases, this feature exists because the decay effect is completely neglected.
-However, in the latter case, the decoherence effect is too neglected making it look like a very ideal oscillatory system.
-Thus, again the meson system is completely coherent, and we see the maximal violation at successive intervals of $\Delta t$ where it attains the upper saturation bound of $1.5$.
+From FIG. \ref{Fig.2-} \& FIG. \ref{Fig.3-}, intuitively, we get the violations again.
+Here, we can see the oscillatory behavior of probabilities is still preserved in both cases.
+This feature exists because the decay effect is completely neglected.
+However, in the latter case, the decoherence effect is neglected, making it look like an ideal oscillatory system.
+Thus, again, the meson system is completely coherent, and we see the maximal violation at successive intervals of $\Delta t$ where it attains the upper saturation bound of $1.5$.
 In the other case, we see the behavior of the curve is attenuating where the strength of amplitude decreases successively with the same $\Delta t$ interval.
 This happens because the temporal frequency or mixing parameter of mesons $\Delta m$ is kept fixed.
 The upper limit maximum violation in the FIG. \ref{Fig.2-} is achieved around when the value of $\Delta t=0.2\times10^{-9}s$ which is just below $K_3=1.5$ and the violation gradually decreases at successive intervals of $\Delta t$.
-In contrast, FIG. \ref{Fig.3-} depicts the maximum violation is always repeated after every successive $\Delta t$.
-This particular sort of behavior if persists in mesons then we can exploit it in various interferometry examinations leading to the test of noninvasive measurability \cite{Joarder}.
-Now, we can properly make an illustrative comparison in the following figure which will sum up all the different cases in a single picture.
+In contrast, FIG. \ref{Fig.3-} depicts the maximum violation always repeate after every successive $\Delta t$.
+If this particular sort of behavior persists in mesons, we can exploit it in various interferometry examinations leading to the test of noninvasive measurability \cite{PRXQuantum.3.010307}.
+We can properly make an illustrative comparison in the following figure, summarizing all the different cases in a single picture.

+Also, when decay and decoherence effect is studied individually, as in FIG. \ref{Fig.1-} (bold green curve) and in FIG. \ref{Fig.2-} shows two different responses of $K_3$.
+The violation of inequality for the former case occurred at the interval of the order $(10^{-10}s)$, but for the latter, it is found at the interval of the order $(10^{-9}s)$.
+This distinctly clarifies that decay and decoherence times are different and have different physical origins.
+With that, when only the decay effect is present in the system, the maximum violation is attained below the value of $K_3=1.1$.
+For only the decoherence effect, the maximum violation is attained below the value of quantum bound $K_3=1.5$.